-- ii.
+ii.
 Describe the exemptions based on length of day, threshold on the number of children in care, ages of children in care, or any other factors applicable to the exemption.
-Minnesota Statutes, section 245A.03, subd 2 exempts center-based providers from licensing requirements for the following reasons: - 1.
-Length of day and threshold of number of children in care 2 a program serving children who are age 33 months or older, that is operated by a nonpublic school, for no more than four hours per day per child, with no more than 20 children at any one time, and that is accredited. - 2.
-Ages of children in care 2 a public school program serving children 33 months or older, a private school or YMCA program serving school-age children, and a Head Start program serving children who are at least three years old. - 3.
-Days of service 2 a Head Start program operating less than 45 days/calendar year, and nonresidential program provided for a cumulative total of less than 30 days/12-month period. - 4.
-Type of program- a program for scouting, boys clubs, girls clubs, sports, or art, and a park & rec program. - 5.
-Programs monitored by other entities 2 public school program for children 33 months and older, and a camp licensed by the commission of health - iii.
+All of the exclusions from licensure in Minnesota Statutes, section 245A.03, subd 2 that are eligible for certification are based on factors that are written specifically in the exemption.
+(5), (12), (26) and (30) specify exemptions for ages of children served.
+(13), (15), and (26) have exemptions based on specified lengths of time children are in care.
+(5), (12), (13), (18), and (30) have exemptions based on who operates or oversees the services.
+(26) includes exemption based on the number of children served.

+- iii.
 Describe how the exemptions for these CCDF-eligible providers do not endanger the health, safety, and development of children.
 These exemptions do not endanger the health, safety, and welfare of children, because in the majority of cases, the programs are generally approved/regulated/accredited by another unit of government (e.g., public school district; local park board; Minnesota Department of Health) or another organization with federal or local or national board oversight (Head Start; YMCA; YWCA; accredited nonpublic schools; scouting, etc.).
-These governing bodies generally have some oversight functions and most require background checks of staff. - b.
+These governing bodies generally have some oversight functions and most require background checks of staff - b.
 License-exempt family child care.
 Describe by answering the questions below. - i.
 Identify the categories of CCDF-eligible family child care providers who are exempt from licensing requirements.
 The exemptions in Minnesota Statutes, section 245A.03, subd 2 related to family child care providers are: (1) residential or nonresidential programs that are provided to a person by an individual who is related unless the residential program is a child foster care placement made by a local social services agency or a licensed child-placing agency, except as provided in subdivision 2a; (2) nonresidential programs that are provided by an unrelated individual to persons from a single related family.
 Family child care providers who provide child care only to related children and/or provide child care to children from a single unrelated family at one time are exempt from licensing requirements.

-ii.
-Describe the exemptions based on length of day, threshold on the number of children in care, ages of children in care, or any other factors applicable to the exemption.
-To be a CCDF-eligible provider, a family child care provider exempt from licensing requirements must: (1) Be at least 18 years of age; (2) Not be a member of the MFIP (Minnesota Family Investment Program) assistance unit, or a member of the family applying for or receiving child care assistance; (3) Not live in the same home as the child whose family is applying for or receiving child care assistance; (4) Provide child care only to related children, and/or provide child care to children from a single unrelated family at one time.
+Describe the exemptions based on length of day, threshold on the number of ii. children in care, ages of children in care, or any other factors applicable to the exemption.
+To be a CCDF-eligible provider, a family child care provider exempt from licensing requirements must: (1) Be at least 18 years of age; (2) Not be a member of the MFIP assistance unit, or a member of the family applying for or receiving child care assistance; (3) Not live in the same home as the child whose family is applying for or receiving child care assistance; (4) Provide child care only to related children, and/or provide child care to children from a single unrelated family at one time.
 Related means the provider is the child's sibling, grandparent, great-grandparent, aunt, or uncle of the child, based on blood relationship, marriage or court decree.
 Cultural or Tribal relationships that do not meet this definition are not considered related for purposes of determining provider training requirements (5) Have current certification in First Aid and CPR and other training if required based on child age and relationship to provider; (6) Not be excluded or debarred in another Department of Human Services (DHS) program; (7) Not be determined (or not live with someone who has been determined) disqualified from providing direct care services through the background study process.
-MFIP is Minnesota's TANF program.